Macrometacorp/docs/docs/search/example/patterns/exact-value.md

 }
 ```

-After defining the search view, use a [query](../../queries/index.md) to retrieve a list of for Rhodes Hotel:
+After defining the search view, use a [query](../../../queries/index.md) to retrieve a list for Rhodes Hotel:

 ```sql
 FOR review IN sample1_view1